dsharlet/LiveSPICE/README.md

 LiveSPICE
 =========

-Real time SPICE-like simulation for audio signals

-This project is an attempt to simulate audio circuits in a SPICE style application in real time, using audio devices attached to the computer, with minimial latency.

-Currently, the project is capable of simulating small, simple circuits in real time.

-Currently the only tested audio input device is a Rocksmith guitar cable.
+LiveSPICE is a circuit simulator that attempts to run in real time with minimal latency for audio signals.
+It processes signals from audio input devices attached to your computer, and plays the results to the speakers.

+For more information, see http://www.livespice.org.